 3. Don’t Drink in Public

-Although this law is not as strict in the Republic of Ireland as it is in Northern Ireland, it’s usually best to be safe rather than sorry.
+Although this law is not as strict in the Republic of Ireland as in Northern Ireland, it’s usually best to be safe rather than sorry.
 Other drinking issues that may land up getting you fined are underage drinking (for anyone under 18) and being extremely drunk in public.

 Also, don’t mistake an Irish person for a British person – they are as different as an Italian and a Portuguese.
 When in doubt, don’t bring up anything ‘British,’ just to be on the safe side.
 This is a big rule for what not to do in Ireland to follow.